King Round Robin

 Allen Abbott Paradigm

-2. Do more argument comparison.
-This also means doing impact framing/meta weighing!
+2. I love argument comparison!
+This can take the form of (but does not exclude other methods of comparison) doing impact framing/meta weighing.
 Please don't forget about reading/extending internal links and terminal impacts.

-b) first summary interacts with defense to the extent that the second rebuttal frontlined (so, if the second rebuttal frontlines, the first summary should interact with that frontlining if they plan to go for anything from rebuttal in final focus); if second rebuttal doesn't frontline, you can extend defense from rebuttal to final focus
+b) first summary should interact with defense to the extent that the second rebuttal frontlined (so, if the second rebuttal frontlines, the first summary should interact with that frontlining if they plan to go for anything from rebuttal in final focus); if second rebuttal doesn't frontline, the first speaking team can extend defense from rebuttal to final focus

-d) only calling for cards if their is a dispute over them or a debater tells me to call for them
+d) the judge only calls for cards if their is a dispute over them or a debater tells me to call for them

 But, debaters are always free to read theoretical justifications in the round to tell me otherwise!